The Cheap Thrills: Background

 Since then, the band has performed at BBC Radio 6 Music Festival, The Great Escape, and Liverpool International Music Festival.
 In March 2020, the band made their US debut at New Colossus Festival in New York City.

 An acoustic version of the band's track "Codependence" was used as the soundtrack for Liverpool Football Club's 2022/2023 European kit with the bands lyrics "We'll follow for a lifetime and a day" as the campaigns tagline.

 In 2022, The Cheap Thrills won Liverpool Band of The Year Award 2022 presented by Sound Music Group.
 The band released 4 track EP Mind Metro independently in early 2024.
 Lead single Reborn received notable press off The Evening Standard labelling the band as one of "Liverpool's finest musical icons".

+The band announced their debut album 'Keep Cheap' which was released on September 18th 2026.